-Research publications are presented in a variety of different formats that are free to read: Trends and Issues Papers, Briefing Papers, and Electoral Backgrounders.
-New publications will be added regularly.
+Research publications are presented in a variety of different formats that are free to read, including:

 The author of the publications is ECSA’s Senior Research Officer, Dr Daniel Marx.
 Daniel is a political scientist with a particular interest in elections and has been an electoral observer in a number of Middle East-North African countries.
 He holds a Master’s in Political Science from the Institut d’Etudes Politiques (France) and a PhD from the Universidad Autónoma de Madrid (Spain).
 His PhD thesis was titled ‘How to rig elections.
 An analysis of electoral manipulation strategies in Algeria, Morocco and Tunisia, 1989-2009.’
 Daniel’s research interests are electoral systems, political representation, election integrity and electoral fraud.

 Data and analysis about single topical issues relating to South Australian elections, presented in a concise, one-page, rapid-response format.